-The NPDES CAFO rules require all AFOs/ CAFOs to maintain structure location and operational setback buffers, and to implement/maintain effective best management practices at all times to minimize odors and prevent discharges regardless of permit coverage status.
+The CAFO rules require all AFOs/CAFOs to maintain structure location and operational setback buffers, and to implement/maintain effective best management practices at all times to minimize odors and prevent discharges regardless of permit coverage status.
 In fact, the rules prohibit discharges of pollutants form AFOs/CAFOs to State waters.
-CAFOs are required to formally register for NPDES permit coverage with the Department.
-Registration is simply an administrative process to review applications and approve NPDES permit coverage.
-The approved registration and rules require the CAFO permittee to comply fully with all applicable federal and state NPDES regulatory and permitting requirements, no different than an Individual NPDES permittee.
+CAFOs are required to formally register for permit coverage with the Department.
+Registration is simply an administrative process to review applications and approve permit coverage.
+The approved registration and rules require the CAFO permittee to comply fully with all applicable federal and state regulatory and permitting requirements.
 Citizens can contact the Department at any time regarding concerns related to any AFO/CAFO.
 Citizens also have the ability to provide comments to the Department regarding registration requests.
-Detailed information regarding the ADEM AFO/CAFO program NPDES regulatory and permitting requirements, including lists of pending and current CAFO NPDES permit approvals, are available on the ADEM webpage.
+Detailed information regarding the ADEM AFO/ CAFO program regulatory and permitting requirements, including lists of pending and current CAFO permit approvals, are available on the ADEM webpage.